Conreality/conreality-wiki/Hackathons.md

 **Where**: Bratislava
 **Who**: @ab0032, @bendiken, @DanKomorny, @mikegogulski

-The development team once again reconvened in Bratislava for another extended hackathon.
+The development team once again reconvened in Bratislava for an extended hackathon.
 The primary outcomes of this hackathon were as follows:

 1. Disassembled @DanKomorny's [airsoft rifle](http://www.hobbytron.com/ElectricM14RISEBRM6681SniperRifleFPS370AirsoftGun.html)